AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/export-a-list-of-users-and-roles.md

    ![](assets/image2014-9-10-9-3a26-3a3.png)

    And that's all folks!
-You should be downloading the new Excel file.
+You should be downloading the new [!DNL Excel] file.

    ![](assets/image2014-9-10-9-3a26-3a17.png)